-Mental Health Practitioner, HCPC registered dramatherapist and DfE registered teacher.
-I have worked for well over ten years with children and young people with histories of trauma and/or neglect.
+Mental Health Practitioner, HCPC registered dramatherapist, trainee supervisor and DfE registered teacher.
+I have worked for nearly 15 years with children and young people with histories of trauma and/or neglect.
 This has been in education with children who were out of school, with their families and the services that are there to support them and as a therapist for a foster care agency.
 Since December 2015 I have been employed fours days a week by CAMHS (Child and Adolescent Mental Health Service) as a Tier 3 Mental Health Practitioner.

 I have served on the Dramatherapy Southwest Committee in a number of different capacities.
-I am currently (2017) Chair of this organisation.
+I am currently (2017 and 2018) Chair of this organisation.

 In March 2014 I graduated from the Institute of Developmental Transformations and, with Tracey Wills, I have been running the DvT practice and training days in Exeter.
-Contact me for information about these days which take place every 6 weeks or so in Exeter or East Devon.
+Contact Tracey or me for information about these days (at firstname.lastname@example.org) which take place every 6 weeks or so in Exeter or East Devon.

 Systemic priciples and those of Internal Family Systems (IFS) therapy are also major influences on my practice.
 I have now completed Level 3 IFS training.

 I receive full supervision for my work and I have experience of working in a range of settings.
 In September 2018 I am starting to train for a Diploma in Creative Supervision (130 hours) at the London Centre for Psychodrama which I should complete in summer 2019.